Name: Julie Whitington

 “My lunchbox is often leftovers, typically homemade vegetable soup with beans, then maybe some hummus and veggie sticks for dipping.
 If possible, I’ll add some homemade banana bread.
 Although I have to say, some of us teachers have the occasional school dinner, too.”

 Our nutritionist’s view…

 Kerry Torrens says: As a teacher, Julie needs to maintain her attention and focus throughout the school day.
 This means balancing energy levels and ensuring her brain and body are well-fuelled.
-Her lunch selection is a healthy one, as it's packed with plant foods including vegetables, fruit and protein-rich dairy.
+Her lunch selection is a healthy one, as it’s packed with plant foods including vegetables, fruit and protein-rich dairy.
 Julie’s soup is a filling and sustaining choice – by including beans she has topped up her protein and fibre intake.
-Houmous is a great choice as chickpeas are a good source of the mineral manganese, which helps build healthy bones and the veggie sticks add variety to Julie’s five-a-day.
+Hummus is a great choice as chickpeas are a good source of the mineral manganese, which helps build healthy bones and the veggie sticks add variety to Julie’s 5-a-day.

 Bananas contain a combo of fast and slow-releasing carbs, making them just the thing to curb a sweet craving.
 As long as they’re not overly ripe, bananas contain more starch than other fruit, making them a filling option.
 By cooking her banana bread from scratch Julie is controlling its sugar and fat content and if she uses wholemeal, rather than refined white flour, she’ll also boost its contribution of fibre and stress-busting B vitamins.

 Natural yogurt supplies a healthy dose of gut-friendly bacteria, and by adding it to her fruit Julie is topping up her protein levels.
 Apples supply a gentle source of soluble fibre called pectin, which helps manage cholesterol and promotes digestive health.